fedecarg/apify-library/README.md

 # Introduction

+Apify is a small library and a clean alternative to enterprise frameworks.
+It's extremely easy to use, and allows you to quickly create anything from a Web application to a RESTful Web service.

 Web services are a great way to extend your application, however, adding a Web API to an existing web application can be a tedious and time-consuming task.
 Apify is a small web application that was developed